-In accordance with Government Auditing Standards, we have also issued our reports dated April 27, 2016 and April 15, 2015, on our consideration of the Hospital's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of these reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our reports dated April 30, 2018, and April 24, 2017, on our consideration of the Hospital's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of those reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on internal control over financial reporting or on compliance.
 Those reports are an integral part of the audit performed in accordance with Government Auditing Standards in considering the Hospital's internal control over financial reporting and compliance.

-Baltimore, Maryland April 27, 2016
+Baltimore, Maryland April 30, 2018